Terms of Service — Clinics

 • maintain searchable referral records and audit logs;

-• receive and import referral emails via the inbound email intake feature; and
+• receive and import referral emails via the inbound email intake feature;

 2.2 Unregistered recipients may receive referral details by secure email for continuity of care.